Friday, May 30, 2025

 Add the wine, set to high to burn off the alcohol, then move the heat to just under medium heat, and add the Passata.

-Combine the egg yolks, egg, and ton of freshly cracked black pepper.
+Combine the egg yolks, egg, cheese, and a ton of freshly cracked black pepper.
 Mix thoroughly.

 Set the sauce to a low-key simmer for approximately 15 minutes and add the pasta.
 Thoroughly mix it in and cook for approximately 10 minutes.